ringcentral/ringcentral-faq/docs/voice_webrtc.md

 Yes.
 RingOut and WebRTC are two different ways to connect voice calls and both can be supported in single web app without authenticating each time.
 To do this using the [RingCentral JavaScript SDK](https://github.com/ringcentral/ringcentral-js) have the user authorize with the JavaScript SDK and then pass in the JavaScript SDK when instantiating the [RingCentral WebRTC WebPhone SDK](https://github.com/ringcentral/ringcentral-web-phone).
 An example implementaiton of this is the [RingCentral for Google browser app](https://developers.ringcentral.com/app-gallery.html/app/312709020-312709020-7gufiGT3T3CCuCP37hMDaQ~KiLR9gZ-TTS5mivQ8TGEqQ-1210).

-###  Which API is required permission WebRTC VOIP Calling?
+### What is the "VoIP Calling" Permission used for?

-VOIP Calling is an App permission which is needed by WebRTC , this is not a REST API.
-You can refer to details of the WebRTC app in RingCentral github repo - `https://github.com/ringcentral/ringcentral-web-phone`.
-When you are building an app using the RingCentral ringcentral-web-phone github project, please make sure your app has VOIP calling permission.
+`VoIP Calling` is an app permission which is needed by WebRTC.
+You can refer to details of RingCentral's WebRTC implementation in RingCentral GitHub repo for the WebRTC SDK: [https://github.com/ringcentral/ringcentral-web-phone](https://github.com/ringcentral/ringcentral-web-phone).
+When you are building an app using the RingCentral WebRTC SDK, please make sure your app has `VoIP Calling` permission.